uber-archive/node-stap/README.md

 * Only tested on node0.10 so far.
 * Stacks may omit inlined functions.
 * Also may elide frames on very deep stacks to avoid doing too much work in SystemTap probe context.
-* SystemTap is invasive; recommended to try in safe environments before running in production.

 ## Basic Usage